 This may take up to two weeks, depending on how busy we are.
 Please, be patient.

 If volunteers need to clarify infomration on your application, you will recieve a first contact phone call.

 Completing an application is not a guarantee that you will receive a call from us.
 Additionally, this call may occur whether or not we have a specific dog in mind for your family and may occur days/weeks/months after receipt depending on how busy we are.

-If you are determined to be a potential match for a specific dog, you will be contacted by our director or the foster home of that dog to discuss more about the needs of the dog and whether or not all parties think there is a potential match.
+If you are determined to be a potential match for a specific dog, you will be contacted by one of our volunteers to discuss the needs of the dog and whether or not all parties think there is a potential match.